|plain website restart|

 > talk to lab members

 You introduce yourself to the lab members standing nearby.
 "Hi.
 I'm visiting."
-They introduce themselves: there are two graduate students, Candice and Elizabeth; a postdoc, Karolina; and a lab manager, Megan; plus a technician, Winnie, who helps with culture media.
+They introduce themselves: there are two graduate students, Wendy Fung and Rachel Swope; a postdoc, Leland Wexler; a visiting scientist, Valeri Thomson; a lab manager, Berenice Chavez Rojas; an undergraduate, Ashlee Tan; plus a technician, Winnie Tung, who helps with culture media.
 A small glowing box holds the memories of former lab members.
 Who would you like to talk to?